TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Environment/Index.rst

-The environment provides the path to :ref:`directory-var-labels` in Composer-based installations, respective :ref:`legacy-directory-typo3conf-l10n` folder in Legacy installations.
+The environment provides the path to :ref:`directory-var-labels` in Composer-based installations, respective :ref:`legacy-directory-typo3conf-l10n` folder in legacy installations.
 This folder contains downloaded translation files.

 ..  code-block:: php